Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 Its governing principle is simple:

 > a system must be evaluated at the level it claims to operate on

+That principle is not a polite caveat.
+It is the method.
+A system that does not support readable, writable, revisitable signed text does not solve signed-language literacy as written language, even if it is strong and useful for another purpose.

 In practice, that means each review asks: